Police receive ‘non-recent’ allegation of sexual assault against Alex Salmond

 “The information is being assessed.”

-Responding to coverage of the allegations reported by the media, Alba Party general secretary Chris McEleny said the allegations are “smears” and urged the Scottish Government to allow Mr Salmond to “rest in peace”.
+Responding to coverage of the allegations reported by the media, Alba Party general secretary Chris McEleny said the claims are “smears” and urged for Mr Salmond to be allowed to “rest in peace”.

-Mr McEleny said: “In life, the conspiracy and smears to stitch up Alex Salmond by the close allies, appointees, staff and advisers of Nicola Sturgeon were unanimously rejected in Scotland’s highest criminal court by a majority female jury who listened to the evidence meticulously.

-“Three hundred people were interviewed as part of that investigation in a search for allegations and I was at the meeting of the SNP National Executive Committee in January 2019 when concerns were raised that the SNP, led by Nicola Sturgeon and ran by her husband Peter Murrell, was actively soliciting complaints from SNP staff and MPs at Westminster back in 2018.
+The Scottish Government said it would not be appropriate to comment at this time.